 *Post may contain affiliate links.
 Read my disclaimer here.

-I’ll keep repeating it forever and ever: public speaking is a valuable skill.
-I don’t mean only in that it’s a good skill to have.
-Which, although true, I mean it in the sense that you can actually make money from it.
+I’ll keep repeating it until the end of time: public speaking is a valuable skill.
+Not just because it’s a good skill to have (it is), but because you can make money from it.

 How?
 By emcee-ing.
 Or MC-ing.
 Or Master of Ceremonies-ing.
 Whatever you call it, you can make money from it.